RLittlesII/rodneylittlesii/drafts/posts/stateless-rx.md

 }
 ```

-Handlers are generically typed to events which allow MediatR to resolve a set of handlers to execute.
+Handlers are generically typed to events which allows MediatR to resolve a set of handlers to execute.

 ```csharp
 public interface IApplicationStateHandler<in TEvent> : INotificationHandler<TEvent>